Badger: Distribution

 Badgers are found in much of North America, Great Britain, Ireland and most of the rest of Europe as far north as southern Scandinavia.
-They live as far east as Japan and China.
+They live as far east as Japan, Korea and China.
 The Javan ferret-badger lives in Indonesia, and the Bornean ferret-badger lives in Malaysia.
 The honey badger is found in most of sub-Saharan Africa, the Arabian Desert, southern Levant, Turkmenistan, Pakistan and India.

 Behaviour

 The behaviour of badgers differs by family, but all shelter underground, living in burrows called setts, which may be very extensive.
 Some are solitary, moving from home to home, while others are known to form clans called cetes.
 Cete size is variable from two to 15.